fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

     let loop (token: CancellationToken) = task {
         for cnt in [ 0 ..
 10 ] do
             printf $"{cnt}: And..."
             do!
-Task.Delay((TimeSpan.FromSeconds 1), token)  // token is required for Task.Delay to be interrupted
+Task.Delay((TimeSpan.FromSeconds 1), token)  // token is required for Task.Delay to be interruptible
             printfn "Done"
     }